⚠️ Trigger Warning:

 The question lingered, echoing deeper within Clara as she hesitated, doubting her own narrative.
 Was she chronicling justice or manufacturing a fairytale?

-The question stared back at her from the screen, daring her to publish it—a warning as much to herself as to her readers.
+The question stared back at her from the screen, daring her to publish it.
+A warning as much to herself as to her readers.

 Amid the questions and self-reflection, a social media message flickered briefly on her screen, public sentiment from the depths of the city.